College can be challenging to navigate! To help, you are assigned a Success Team to help guide and support you

 - Meet with your Success Coach at least two times each semester!

 - Meet with your Faculty Advisor prior to the upcoming registration periods.
 Faculty Advisors need to approve your courses for the upcoming registration and you need their approval before you can register for classes:

 - Registration for summer and fall semesters opens in April

 - Registration for spring semesters opens in late October – early November

-- Log into your Watermark account to locate your Faculty Advisor–on your Profile Page.
+- Log into your Watermark account to locate your Faculty Advisor–the information is provided on your Profile Page.
 Enter your UserID and Password.

 - Schedule a meeting with your Advisor and come prepared to your meeting!